Learn to Sing - II

 Level and demands

-Some knowledge and experience of singing prior to the course (such as completion of Discover Your Voice or Learn to Sing - I) would be helpful.
+Some knowledge and experience of singing prior to the course (such as membership of a choir, or completion of Discover Your Voice or Learn to Sing - I) would be helpful.

 Most of the Department's weekly classes have 10 or 20 CATS points assigned to them.
 10 CATS points at FHEQ Level 4 usually consist of ten 2-hour sessions.
 20 CATS points at FHEQ Level 4 usually consist of twenty 2-hour sessions.
 It is expected that, for every 2 hours of tuition you are given, you will engage in eight hours of private study.